 As an employer with an annual pay bill of more than £3 million, you pay 0.5% of this towards the apprenticeship levy through PAYE each month.

 You have an allowance of £15,000, which reduces the amount you need to pay towards the levy.

 As well as the allowance, the government tops up your levy payments by 10% in your digital apprenticeship service account.
 So, for every £1 you pay towards the levy, this will become £1.10.

 How do you use the apprenticeship levy?

 You’ll use your levy funds through your government apprenticeship service account.
-This is where you’ll receive your allowance and make payments for training.
-To get started, get in touch with us and we’ll guide you through your next steps.
+This is where you’ll receive your 10% top up and make payments for training.
+Companies will lose their funds if they don’t spend it within 24 months.

 What if you want to spend more than you have in your account?

 When you’d like to benefit from more apprenticeships than your account will currently fund, you’ll move onto ‘co-investment’.
-This is where the government funds 90% of your apprenticeship training and assessment costs, and you pay the other 10%.
+This is where the government funds 95% of your apprenticeship training and assessment costs, and you pay the other 5% (previously 10%)

 What can you use the levy for?

-You can use your levy funds for apprenticeship training and assessment for apprentices who work in England for at least 50% of the time.
+You can use your levy funds for apprenticeship training and end-point assessments for apprentices who work in England for at least 50% of the time.
 The levy covers your apprentice’s training and assessment within the scope of the framework or standard they’re following, and not things like wages and expenses.
 If the costs of training and assessment exceed the funding band maximum, you will need to pay the difference from your own training budget.